poweraudio/zyn-fusion-build/README.md

 * Fixed installation of Bash completions.
 * Tests in ZynAddSubFX are not compiled; this fixes linker errors/warnings with LTO.
+* ZynAddSubFX is built without `-Werror`, so warnings don’t cause the build to fail.

 All changes in this fork are released to the public domain using [CC0], or (at your option) licensed under the same license as the original repository